-The fall admission deadline is December 15 to be guaranteed consideration for available financial aid.
+The fall admission deadline is December 15.
 We do not admit for spring.
 Graduate study applications are submitted directly to the Graduate School of Cornell University, which has jurisdiction over all graduate work and advanced academic degrees.
 A complete application includes a statement of purpose, a personal statement, unofficial transcripts, and two (preferably three) letters of recommendation.
 Please do not include copies of certificates, passports or other documents.
 We will not review your application until it is fully complete, including TOEFL/IELTS test scores.
 No individual faculty member can offer you admission.
 A graduate admissions committee will read your application when it is complete and make the decision.

 Please email the Graduate Field Assistant for Pre-Application information.

 Admissions are based on evidence of potential capability for advanced study.
 Applicants for the Ph.D. must already hold a master's degree.
 We do not require the GRE.